Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 >}}

-A few additional such implementations were performed throughout the multiplier allowing this design to reach a maximum operating frequency of `454.545` MHz.
+A few additional such optimizations were performed throughout the multiplier allowing this design to reach a maximum operating frequency of `454.545` MHz.

 {{< figure
 	src="fast_mul_floorplan.png"